10horizons/wp-terms-popup/readme.txt

 4. *Since version 1.0.2, you can create as many different "terms" as you want for different purposes (eg. Terms of use, Age verification, Privacy policy, Disclaimer, etc) and show them on any posts or pages.*

-5. *Since version 1.1.0, you can use shortcode to display the terms on custom post types too.*
+5. *We are currently fixing our shortcode for next release.
+Do not use shortcode for now.
+Please use the option on the edit screen instead: [see screenshot](https://ps.w.org/wp-terms-popup/assets/screenshot-5.gif)*

 **How to use**